 How to make chocolate chip pudding cookies?

 - Add in the eggs one at a time

-- Add in the flour, salt, and baking soda
+- Add in the flour, salt, baking soda, and instant pudding mix

 - Fold in the chocolate- I like to use a mixture of both chocolate chunks and chocolate chips

 I typically make somewhat small cookies but you can make them bigger if you like, just make sure to change the cooking bake them a little accordingly.